 315-443-9669 | firstname.lastname@example.org

 Meg Lowe, Sustainability Assistant, works with student interns to research sustainable practices for faculty and staff.
 In addition to working with students, Meg also maintains the website for Sustainability Management, manages social media pages, encourages the use of sustainable practices across the campus and presents to classrooms on sustainability related topics.
-Assisting in completing ranking systems that rate Syracuse University against other universities allows Meg to communicate with other departments on campus to ensure the University is withholding the Climate Action Plan.
+She also assists in completing the Sustainability Tracking, Assessment & Rating System, which allows her to help uphold the University’s Climate Action Plan while communicating to other departments on campus.
 Meg has her B.S in Culinary Nutrition from Johnson and Wales University and continues to work on her M.A in Nutrition Science with an environmental focus here at Syracuse University.

 336-655-7418 | email@example.com